zydou/arti/doc/dev/notes/rpc-connect-sketch.md

    in the `rpc.listen` table in `arti.toml`,
    and tries to bind to each,
    treating all errors as fatal.
-   (As an exception, an EACCESS error when reading the connect file is allowed if an `allow_missing_file` flag is set to True.)
 3. If a fatal error did not occur, but no connect points were bound, the server uses the connect points in `rpc.listen-default`,